TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project4_OCR/doc/project4_desc.md

 This is a short project.
 During the first week, we will give a tutorial in class and having live discussion and brainstorm sessions.
 The instruction team will join team discussions during class and online.

 - week 1 (Mar 27): Introduction and project description.
 An overview of OCR.
-- week 2 (Apr 3): Team Q&A on algorithms and evaluation plan.
+- week 2 & 3 (Apr 3 and 10): Team Q&A on algorithms and evaluation plan.
-- Final presentation (Apr 10)
+- Final presentation (Apr 17)

 ##### Suggested team workflow
 1. [wk1] Week 1 is the **reading and coding** week.
 Read the papers assigned to you, understand the algorithms and start coding up the algorithms; Also load the data into `R` and understand its structure.